ministryofjustice/github-chat/README.md

 application allowing a user to perform semantic search with content from Ministry of Justice GitHub repos.

+The live version of the app lives at https://richleysh84.shinyapps.io/moj-github-chat/ .

+The development version of the app lives at https://richleysh84.shinyapps.io/moj-github-chat-dev/ .

 ### Contributing

 Please refer to the [developer guidance](./CONTRIBUTING.md).